AndreasNeo/secure-path/README.md

 # SecurePath
-Android App with Distributed Backend for Finding and Predicting Safe Routes
+Android app with distributed backend for finding safe routes to a destination based on past crime incidents in England and allows the user to visualise and view information of recent crimes on a map.

 # Requirements
 Java SE Deveopment Kit (JDK) 8